Ludovic-Maisonneuve/stochasticity_evolution_learning/README.md

   - generate_data_figure_S1/
     - generate_and_prepare_data_mathematica.py: Similar to above, but for Figure S1 in the supplementary material.

-  - generate_data_figure_S8/
+  - generate_data_figure_S9/
   Contains three subfolders corresponding to different values of the parameter sigma_i.
   Each subfolder (e.g. sigma_i_eq_0/) contains:
     - generate_data.py: Runs the IBM.
-    - prepare_data_mathematica.py: Converts the simulation results to a format suitable for Mathematica analyses (used in Figure S8).
+    - prepare_data_mathematica.py: Converts the simulation results to a format suitable for Mathematica analyses (used in Figure S9).

-  - generate_data_figure_S9/
+  - generate_data_figure_S10/
-  Contains subfolders corresponding to different combination parameter values sigma_v, sigma_o, sigma_i, used in Figure S9.
+  Contains subfolders corresponding to different combination parameter values sigma_v, sigma_o, sigma_i, used in Figure S10.
   Each subfolder (e.g. sigma_v_eq_sigma_o_eq_sigma_i_eq_0/) contains:
     - generate_data.py: Runs the IBM.
-    - prepare_data_mathematica.py: Converts the simulation results to a format suitable for Mathematica analyses (used in Figure S9).
+    - prepare_data_mathematica.py: Converts the simulation results to a format suitable for Mathematica analyses (used in Figure S10).

 - make_analyses_and_plots_with_mathematica/
 Contains the main Mathematica notebook used for evolutionary analysis and figure generation.